-Here are more images from Series II of the Mississippi Farm Bureau Federation Collection (PI/2010.0002).
+Check out some more neat images from Series IV of the Mississippi Farm Bureau Federation Collection (PI/2010.0002), which was recently digitized.

 The series contains a photograph album of sixty-eight black and white 5 x 7 inch prints depicting general health activities throughout Mississippi.
 The prints are arranged by subject: State Tuberculosis Sanatorium, County Health Camp for Tuberculous Patients, Medical and Popular Health Education, Sanitation, Malaria, Child Health Conferences, Dental Hygiene, Maternity Center, Midwifery, Protection against Communicable Disease, Child Health Day Program, and Home Visits by Public Health Nurse.
 Most of the photographs are not dated but are believed to have been taken in the 1930s.

 Scanning of the Mississippi Farm Bureau Federation Collection (PI/2010.0002) continues.
 Series IV: General Photographs was recently made available online, and selections from the 2,881 scanned photographs are shown here.